Marcel Pronovost: Detroit Red Wings

 The Red Wings again won the Stanley Cup in 1951–52, defeating the Montreal Canadiens in the final.
 It was Pronovost's first full season in the NHL; he appeared in 69 regular season games and eight more in the playoffs.
 The Red Wings set a record that post-season by winning all eight games played – four by shutout – and the series spawned the Legend of the Octopus.
 When an octopus was thrown onto the ice near the end of the clinching game (the eight tentacles meant to represent the eight wins required to win the Stanley Cup at that time), Pronovost was the only player willing to pick it up and remove it.
 He won his third and fourth Stanley Cup championships in 1953–54 and 1954–55 and played his second and third All-Star Games after each victory.
 Pronovost's 34 points in 1954–55 were the most of his NHL career.
 He also played in an ill-fated game in Montreal on March 17, 1955, in which fan anger over the NHL's suspension of Maurice Richard precipitated the Richard Riot.
 Awarded a forfeit victory in that game, Pronovost and the Red Wings won their final game of the season, also against Montreal, to clinch top spot in the NHL standings for a record seventh consecutive season.

 By the 1956–57 season, Pronovost had gained recognition as being one of the NHL's top defencemen.
 The Red Wings named him an alternate captain of the team, a position he held until 1965.
 He was named to represent the NHL All-Stars at the 1957 All-Star Game, the first of five consecutive appearances, and was named to the post-season Second All-Star team in both 1958 and 1959.
 Pronovost scored a career high 11 goals in 1958–59 and was named to the first All-Star team in both 1959–60 and 1960–61.
 The Canadiens even fêted him by holding "Marcel Pronovost Night" on March 5, 1960, in which he received gifts and was cheered by the opposing Montreal crowd.
 It was reported as being the first time in NHL history that a team honoured an opposing player.

 The Red Wings were unable to duplicate the championship success Pronovost enjoyed in his first six seasons.
 In 1959, Detroit missed the post-season entirely and Pronovost worked those playoffs as an analyst for Hockey Night in Canada.
-The team reached, and lost, the Stanley Cup Finals to Chicago in 1961.
+The team reached, and lost, the Stanley Cup Final to Chicago in 1961.
 Pronovost suffered a broken bone in his ankle that caused him to miss two games of the series and play the remainder in significant pain.
 Toronto owner Harold Ballard argued that Detroit would have won the series if Pronovost had been healthy.
 Detroit also lost in the 1963 and 1964 finals, which marked eight appearances in the final for Pronovost.
-He is also one of four players in NHL history to play in four game 7's in the Stanley Cup Finals.
+He is also one of four players in NHL history to play in four game sevens in the Stanley Cup Final.